Constantine the Great: Early life

 Constantine was born on 27 February 272.
 While his official birthday is recorded in sources, his year of birth is not, and scholars have given several estimates between 271 and 280, with most leaning for 272 or 273.
 However, the evidence points to 272 being the correct year.
 (Note: Constantine's age at the time of his death was 65 years and 3 months, as recorded by Eustathius.
 Socrates, Sozomen, Zonaras, Skoutariotes, Theophanes, Symeon and Kedrenos all record 65 years.
 Eutropius and Jerome (c.
 380) give 66 years, as Latin writers often used inclusive counting.
 Aurelius Victor gives 62, likely a corruption of lxvi into lxii, and his epitomer further corrupts the number into 63 (lxiii), while also computing his regnal years wrong.)
 He was born inside the city of Naissus, during a time when the unity of the Empire was threatened by the breakaway wars of the Palmyrene Empire.
 The city (modern Niš, Serbia) was located in Dardania within the province of Moesia Superior.
 His father was Flavius Constantius, (Note: The claim that Constantius descended from Claudius Gothicus, and thus also from the Flavian dynasty, is most certainly a fabrication.
-His family probably adopted the name "Flavius" after being granted citizenship by one of the Flavian emperors, as it was common for "new Romans" to adopt the names of their benefactors.) an Illyrian (Note: On the other hand, Timothy Barnes argues that when ancient writers used the words Illyricum and Thrace/Thracians to describe where Constantius came from, they were speaking of broad geographic terms rather than precise origins.), or a Thracian, as his nephew, Julian, writes in his book Misopogon, specifically, he mentions his family is of the Mysian tribe, from the banks of the Danube, and calls it 'Thracian'.
+His family probably adopted the name "Flavius" after being granted citizenship by one of the Flavian emperors, as it was common for "new Romans" to adopt the names of their benefactors.) an Illyrian (Note: On the other hand, Timothy Barnes argues that when ancient writers used the words Illyricum and Thrace/Thracians to describe where Constantius came from, they were speaking of broad geographic terms rather than precise origins.) or, according to his nephew, Julian The Apostate, a Thracian.
 His original full name, as well as that of his father, is not known.
 His praenomen is variously given as Lucius, Marcus and Gaius.
 (Note: Constantius' regnal name is attested as both "Gaius Flavius Constantius" and "Marcus Flavius Constantius".
 However, the latter is almost certainly the correct form, as it was also the praenomen of his adopted father Maximian.)
 Whatever the case, praenomina had already disappeared from most public records by this time.
 He also adopted the name "Valerius", the nomen of emperor Diocletian, following his father's ascension as caesar.